MicrosoftDocs/sdk-api/sdk-api-src/content/lmmsg/index.md

 ## -description

-This header is used by Network Management.
+This header is used by netmgmt.
 For more information, see:

 - [Network Management](../_netmgmt/index.md)